kylynangel15/weather-system/README.md

 Services includes Actions and Transformers

 - Actions:
   Actions have a separation of concern.
 Each action is easier to extend and can be reused in other business logic.

 - Transformer:
-        Transformers are data formatters and can be reusable as well.
+  Transformers are data formatters and can also be reused effectively.

 ## Frontend